Your browser is unsupported

 Drs.
 Doyle and McLeod

-The Lab for Empowerment and Advancement Through Dad-Driven Research (LEADR) Team is co-lead by two Principal Investigators, Dr. Otima Doyle and Dr. Branden McLeod- both associate professors at Jane Addams College of Social Work at the University of Illinois Chicago.
+The Lab for Empowerment and Advancement Through Dad-Driven Research (LEADR) Team is co-led by two Principal Investigators, Dr. Otima Doyle and Dr. Branden McLeod, both associate professors at Jane Addams College of Social Work at the University of Illinois Chicago.